How To Move to a New MacBook Pro

 App Preferences

-I changed the default start page on Safari, and removed Siri Suggestions, Reading List and Background Image from the
+I changed the default start page on Safari, and removed Siri Suggestions, Reading List and Background Image from the Start Page.

 I deleted the vast majority of the default Favourites from the Start Page (using Control-click on the bookmark, then delete).